Yourfiyan/calculatoready/README.md

-# 🧮 Calculator – Simple Functional Web App
+# 🧰 CalculatoReady – Simple Web Calculator

 A basic calculator built using vanilla HTML, CSS, and JavaScript.
 Designed for simplicity, with a focus on clarity in layout and core functionality.
-This project showcases small but practical JavaScript techniques and clean structural organization.
-Useful as a teaching aid, UI experiment, or starter utility.
+This project showcases practical JavaScript techniques and clean structural organization.

 ---